-Educational service fees, or course fees, are not refundable.
+Educational service fees or course fees are not refundable.

-No refunds of the General Fee are made.
+No refunds of the General Fee or the Residential Activity Fee are made.

 Any requests for refunds, after approved withdrawal, are to be submitted in writing to the Business Office.
 Under normal circumstances, the University will pay or credit refunds within two weeks of the student's withdrawal.